Install and Setup Ceph Storage Cluster on Ubuntu 22.04

 sudo cephadm shell -- ceph -s

-sudo cephadm add-repo --release quincy
+sudo cephadm add-repo --release reef

 sudo cephadm install ceph-common